Caitlin Clark and Angel Reese both make yet more WNBA history | KRDO

 By Ben Church, CNN

-(CNN) — Caitlin Clark and Angel Reese both dominated in college basketball, now the pair keep making history in the WNBA.
+(CNN) — Caitlin Clark and Angel Reese dominated in college basketball, and now the pair keep making history in the WNBA.

 On Sunday, Clark led the Indiana Fever to a 92-75 win over the Seattle Storm and broke another league record in the process.